C3WG/DSMM/docs/README.md

 Every organization is unique both in terms of data real estate and tolerance for risk.
 The Data Security Maturity Model is designed to adapt to the needs of each organization.
 The appropriate maturity level for each objective will vary based on each organization's unique risk profile.

 However, many data security programs have long been constrained by the limitations of old-school security tools – often limiting data security to narrowly defined DLP and regulatory use cases.
 Recent innovations in data security technologies enable organizations to apply data security controls far more universally than ever before, including the ability to protect any data, in any location, and at any time.
 As such, it is important - from both a security and a business point of view - to take a fresh look at the organization through the lens of its data.
-This means evaluating all of the organization's data assets in terms of the impact of that data being lost, exposed, or otherwise misused or rendered unavailable.
+This means evaluating all the organization's data assets in terms of the impact of that data being lost, exposed, or otherwise misused or rendered unavailable.
 As a result, organizations may want to take the following steps:

 - Collaborate with all business units to identify the data critical to each group or operational function.
 - Identify all intellectual property and trade secrets regardless of data or file type.